 Payroll Taxes

-Once a business is operating in the red for a significant period of time, some business operators begin to neglect their payroll taxes.
-Our attorneys can help develop strategies to defend you from the accusations and prevent your business from closing.
-The IRS may also extend an Offer in Compromise to repay the debt in installments.
+When a business is operating in the red, some business operators begin to neglect the payroll taxes.
+They use the funds to pay operating expenses, such as rent and utilities, rather than paying the money to the IRS or the state.
+Our attorneys can help develop strategies to get you out of this quagmire and possibly prevent your business from closing.
+The business may be eligible for an offer in compromise.
+The IRS may agree to let you pay the debt in installments.

 Trust Fund Recovery Penalty

-The Internal Revenue Code mandates that all employers withhold social security, Medicare, and income taxes from their employees’ wages.
-These are collectively known as “withholding taxes” or “trust fund taxes”.
-These taxes should theoretically be held in a trust by the employer until they are paid to the IRS.
+The Internal Revenue Code mandates that all employers withhold Social Security, Medicare, and income taxes from their employees’ wages.
+These are collectively known as “withholding taxes” or “trust fund taxes.”
+These taxes should be held in trust by the employer until they are paid to the IRS.

-The IRS can convert unpaid trust fund taxes into the personal liability of anyone with power over the fund.
-In some cases, this can include lenders if it can be established that the lender controls the company’s credit line and affects disbursements.
-Our attorneys can defend officers who face personal liability for business taxes.
+The IRS can convert unpaid trust fund taxes into the personal liability of anyone with decision-making authority, no matter how limited over the bill payment process.
+Our attorneys can defend persons who face personal liability for business taxes.

 Employment Tax Attorney Defense Strategies

 Tax issues for businesses can end up destroying the business while leaving many of the main stakeholders holding the bill.
-A skilled employment tax attorney can ensure that you have a strong defense to the charges, limit your liability, and protect your business.
+A skilled employment tax attorney can help you have a strong defense against the charges, limit your liability, and protect your business.

 Solutions for your individual payroll tax issues may include: